 Laura Moss: B.A.
 Victoria College in the University of Toronto (1991), M.A.
 University of Guelph (1993), Ph.D.
 Queen’s University (1998).
 From 1998-2002, she taught at the University of Manitoba and moved to the University of British Columbia in July 2002.

-She is an associate professor at UBC where she teaches Canadian and African literatures.
+She is currently Professor of English in the Department of English Language and Literatures at UBC where she teaches Canadian and African literatures.

 In September 2015, Laura Moss became the Editor of the journal Canadian Literature, having served as Associate Editor (Reviews) since 2004 and Acting Editor of the journal (2008, 2013-14) (see http://canlit.ca/).
 Since 2011, she has also been a contributing editor to the Canlitguides.ca project (see http://canlitguides.ca/).
 Further, she has served on the advisory/ editorial boards of Studies in Canadian Literature, Commonwealth Essays and Studies (France), Postcolonial Text, and Ariel: A Review of International English Literature.
 From 2006-10 she also sat on the Canadian Federation for the Humanities and Social Sciences (CFHSS) Aid to Scholarly Publications Committee.
 Moss served as Chair of the UBC Canadian Studies Program and the Director of the International Canadian Studies Centre from 2008-2011. (see http://www.canadianstudies.ubc.ca/ for details about CDST at UBC).